keklarup/WebScraping/README.md

 In this way, each time our web scraper goes to a new page and scrapes the desired data, we can save it in the next row of the DataFrame.

 After the scraping is complete, you can save to csv file with:

 ```python
 df.to_csv('Scraped_emails.csv',index=False)
 ```

 And later import it directly into a DataFrame with:

 ```python
 df=pd.read_csv('Scraped_emails.csv')
 ```

-# Try yourself:
+# Warning and Practice Problem

+That’s it.
+That should be enough to go forth and write a web scraper of your own.
+But first a warning:

+<b>Be a good web scraper.</b> Web scrapers can visit many more sites than a human.
+And they never click on adds.
+For these and other reasons, many sites ban or limit the use of web scrapers.
+Make sure to check what with the site (often in a <a href="http://www.robotstxt.org/">robot.txt</a> document) before collecting data.
+And even if they let you, think about limiting the rate you call up webpages.
+It will keep you in the good books.

-Want practice at this?
-Try it yourself.
-Write a Python script using the modules shown here to scrape and save the mean daily temperature for Eugene OR from Jan 01, 2016 to Jan 31, 2016 from <a href="https://www.wunderground.com/history/airport/KEUG/2016/1/1/DailyHistory.html?req_city=&req_state=&req_statename=&reqdb.zip=&reqdb.magic=&reqdb.wmo=">this site </a>
+With everything presented here, you can scrape much more meaningful data than some fake email address.
+If you want to practice this yourself, <b>write a web scraper to scrape the mean daily temperature for Eugene OR from Jan.
+1, 2016 to Jan.
+31, 2016 from</b>
+ <a href="https://www.wunderground.com/history/airport/KEUG/2016/1/1/DailyHistory.html?req_city=&req_state=&req_statename=&reqdb.zip=&reqdb.magic=&reqdb.wmo="><b>this site</b></a>